hkust-comp4651-21f/emr-test/README.md

-# Notes beyond the Lab Slides
+# Notes beyond the Slides of Lab5: AWS EMR

+Please feel free to open an issue here or email TA [Zhifeng JIANG](zjiangaj@cse.ust.hk) for any related questions on this lab.

 ### 1. Install Maven